freeCodeCamp/open-api/README.md

 ## About

-Free Code Camp's open API initiative is an implementation of the FreeCodeCamp's open-data policy.
-The open API exposes user performance and some more details on Free Code Camp users.
-Third parties are encouraged to develop tools to present FCC user data in a creative way.
+freeCodeCamp's open API initiative is an implementation of the freeCodeCamp's open-data policy.
+This project aims to open access to developers for building applications around the freeCodeCamp's eco-system and its open data sets.

 ## Getting Started